LeonStansfield/tawnyAV/README.md

 ## Installation
-1. Ensure you have the latest version of python installed on your system.
-You can download the latest version of python from the official website [here](https://www.python.org/downloads/).
+1. Ensure the latest version of Python is installed on your system.
+You can download the latest version of Python from the official website: https://www.python.org/downloads/

 2. Clone the repository:
     ```sh
     git clone https://github.com/LeonStansfield/tawnyAV.git
     ```

-3. Navigate to the project directory:
-    ```sh
-    cd your-repo-name
-    ```

-4. Install dependencies:
-    Run the setup script for your operating system to setup the virtual environment and install the required dependencies.
-(EG: `setup_linux_mac.sh` for linux)
+3. Run the correct program for your operating system.
+If the virtual environment isnt already created, it will set this up along with the dependencies.
+EG run_linux_mac.sh or run_windows.bat

-    ```sh

-## Usage